ryanwebber/dolly-linux/README.md

  - [x] Package and build a bootable disk image
  - [x] Build a libc and libc runtime
  - [x] Statically link binaries with our own libc
- - [ ] Iterate on libc, and core utilities
+ - [ ] "Complete" libc and core utils
  - [ ] Try and port some simple software
  - [ ] Build an x-server implementation
  - [ ] Port build scripts to Nix?